Fortis-Collection/fortis/README.md

 # Fortis
-##A strongly typed, interface based, model ofthe Sitecore API.
+##A strongly typed, interface based, model of the Sitecore API.
+__Note:__ This version of Fortis is for Sitecore 6.X and has been tested on 6.5 & 6.6

-Fortis is a new library that forms the basis of a strongly typed model of the Sitecore API.
+Fortis is a library that forms the basis of a strongly typed model of the Sitecore API.
 This enables us to develop reliable, maintainable sites more efficiently than with traditional, losely typed Sitecore development.

 Benefits:
 * Encapsulating the Sitecore API and seperates out business logic, allowing for easier unit testing.